josuevalo/beleaf/README.md

 **Tech Stack: PostgreSQL, Docker, Express (back-end), Node, React (front-end), Semantic UI.**

-We are proud to present to you our app live if you'd like to check it out, please visit [beleaf](https://beleaf-project.herokuapp.com/)
+We are proud to present to you our app live!
+If you'd like to check it out, please visit [beleaf](https://beleaf-project.herokuapp.com/)

 Enjoy!